The Difference Between A Brochure Website & A Lead Generation Website

 1. Poor search engine performance

-Google has made it abundantly clear that consistent, quality content is important to their algorithm.
-If you want to rank well for the right keywords, you have to regularly publish keyword-optimized pages that appeals to web users.
-Great content also secures backlinks, which is another important component of the algorithm.
+If you want to rank well for the right keywords, you must regularly publish keyword-optimized pages that appeal to web users.
+Great content also secures backlinks, which is another important component of SEO.

-A brochure website that isn’t supported by a content strategy doesn’t come close to meeting Google’s standards.
+A brochure website with no content strategy doesn’t come close to meeting Google’s standards.
 If the website has only a few pages, there just isn’t enough “meat” for search engines to evaluate.
-And since the pages only relate to the business (“About Us,” “Portfolio,” etc.), there’s little reason for other websites to link back.

 2. ROI can’t be measured